 The deadline to take a leave of absence from the University without any record of courses or grades of the current semester is the same as the "last day to drop without a W grade."
 (See Academic Calendar) If a student takes a leave of absence from the University before the "last day to withdraw from a course," all LOA grades will be a "W" and will affect the student's Academic Standing.
+If a student takes a leave of absence after the "last day to withdraw from a course" all LOA grades will be a "WF" and will affect the student's Academic Standing.
 If a student takes a leave of absence after the "last day to withdraw from a course" all LOA grades will be a "WF" and will affect the student's GPA calculations and Academic Standing.